 This course is under constant revision in order to improve the learning outcomes for all students.
 Please forward any feedback (positive or negative) on the course to the course convener or via myExperience.
 You can also provide feedback to ELSOC who will raise your concerns at student focus group meetings.
 As a result of previous feedback obtained for this course and in our efforts to provide a rich and meaningful learning experience, we have continued to evaluate and modify our delivery and assessment methods.
-The lecture hours have retained at three hours per week similar to last year.
-PBL has been introduced.
-Based on the feedback from previous year on blended delivey, this year the face-to-face mentoring sessions are being introduced, to enable active learning and closer interaction within the group via students as partners.
+The lecture hours have been increased to 4 hours with two hours of interactive problem-solving sessions.
+Tutorial has been in-built in the labs.
+The lab sessions have been adjusted to follow theory.